RudyLang/RudyLang.github.io/Posts/Software/_posts/2020-08-07-ARG Murder-Mystery.markdown

 * Track balance
 * Display balance
 * Send money
-    * Calculate if possible (can't send money you don't have)
+    * Calculate if it's possible to send money (so users can't send money they don't have)
 * Receive money
-    * Update total
+    * Update money

-The first step was to assign each registered user a "wallet" property.
-This was simply a field of integer value within our realtime database.
+First, I assigned each user a "wallet" property.
+This wallet was simply a field of integer value within the real-time database.
 By design, I set each users' initial balance to 500.
-I would then track any changes to wallet using a store which I called "bank."
-I created basic actions for the store such as initialization and balance return.
-The less basic algorithm was my "send money" function, which needed to get both the sender and receiver IDs, subtract and add their balances respectively, and then update both wallets.<br>
+I would then track any changes to wallet using a store that I called "bank."
+I created basic actions for the store, such as initialization and balance return.
+I also added a "send money" function, which needed to get both the sender and receiver IDs, subtract and add their balances respectively, and then update both wallets.

 I set it up like this:

 <div class="article-code">